Where to Stay in Barcelona: Complete Guide for First Timers

 But the rooms and common areas feel like they’ve been slowly deteriorating for years, and the room we stayed in was a little… dirty.
 It has SO MUCH POTENTIAL, but it really doesn’t live up to expectations based on the pictures, which must have been taken immediately after a super deep clean.

 Overall, we’d definitely stay in Gràcia again, but we’d find a different place to stay.
+And we’d probably choose Be Mate Paseo de Gràcia, an aparthotel right across the street from Casa Gràcia with modern rooms (including spacious apartments with kitchens).

 L’Eixample is another great location, though it’s not nearly as charming as Gràcia or, say, the Gothic Quarter.
 It’s the modern section of Barcelona, built as the city expanded past the original walls, and it looks more like Paris or another modern city than other parts of Barcelona’s center.